jping0220/tennis_buddy_front_end/documentation.md

 Tennis Buddy

 ## Team Members
-Jiaping Chen - Laura Perez
+Jiaping Chen / Laura Perez

 ## About
-Tennis Buddies is a web app that allows people to search for a tennis partner to play together matches or just to find someone to hit the tennis for fun !
+Tennis Buddies is a web app that allows people to search for a tennis partner to play together for matches or just to find someone to hit the tennis for fun !

 ## Features